 - Suicidal thoughts

-What Can You Do To Assess Your Mental Condition?
+What Can You Do To Assess Your Overall Mental Condition?

-You may be at risk of having a depressive disorder if you have experienced these symptoms almost every day.
-In most cases, it can continue for about weeks up to a month.
-However, since most of the signs can be classified as normal, you should consider consulting a psychiatrist before diagnosing yourself with the condition.
+You may be at risk of having depression if you have experienced these symptoms almost every day.
+In most cases, this depressive state can continue for about weeks up to a month.
+However, since most of the signs can be classified as normal, you should consider consulting a psychiatrist before diagnosing yourself with this mental disorder.
 They can offer you a personal opinion after conducting a detailed analysis.
 Mental disorders are comparable to physical disorders that require specific consultation and diagnosis.

 Seeing a psychologist or psychiatrist is not a bad thing.
 Honestly, you shouldn’t be ashamed of it.
 Those people who seek help from mental health professionals are not insane.
-They only have complex issues that they can’t somehow resolve because they have no one to confide to.
+They only have complex issues that they can’t somehow resolve because they have no one to confide in.
 You must understand that to get help, you must first accept that you need it so that the process of recovery can benefit your overall health.
 According to Jerrold Pollak, PhD “It can be difficult to reliably identify clients who have a medical (nonpsychiatric) contribution to their mental health complaints/symptoms because primary psychiatric disorder and medical conditions can co-occur and sometimes involve overlapping symptomatology.”

 Proper guidance and counseling from people who are willing to support them can change everything.
 It will be their helping hand to work on the things they are struggling with, so they can return to their regular lives.
 As for the treatment, Katie Hurley, LCSW says “Long-term, combined treatment (psychotherapy and medication management) is typically recommended for people with co-occurring anxiety and depression.”
 If you want to know where can you find professional help, try searching on this Facebook page.